6 Best Practices You Should Look For in a Debt Settlement Company

 6. Positive Ratings and Reviews

-Customer experiences can tell you a lot about what you can expect from a debt settlement company.
+Customer experiences can tell you a lot about what you can expect from a debt resolution company.
 Research online reviews with the Better Business Bureau and check the Consumer Financial Protection Bureau’s consumer complaint database.